Have More Questions?

 PG&E will alert its customers through automated calls, texts and emails, when and where possible, prior to a Public Safety Power Shutoff.
 Visit PG&E’s Public Safety Power Shutoff page for comprehensive information.

 Rates & Billing

 No, you still get just one bill from PG&E, which includes electricity procurement from RCEA and PG&E’s customary delivery, transmission, maintenance and other utility charges.
 All fees and line items are clearly stated on the bill and there are never any duplicate charges.

 Yes.
 The various discount programs offered through PG&E still apply when you become a CCE customer: CARE, FERA and Medical Baseline programs are not affected by participating in the program.
-Current participants automatically continue and new enrollments are still processed through PG&E. Click here for more information.
+Current participants automatically continue and new enrollments are still processed through PG&E. Visit our Residential Financial Assistance page for more information.

 Yes, however the plan will operate a little differently.
 Your natural gas charges and your electric delivery charges will still be leveled from month to month.
 Electric generation charges cannot be leveled in the CCE program and will vary with each bill.
 For most customers, these charges do not vary greatly from month to month during the year.

 One of the primary goals of a CCE is providing rate stability, with higher levels of renewable power.
 Thus far, existing CCEs have succeeded in increasing the amount of renewable energy delivered to their communities, while saving their customers money.
 The RCEA Board of Directors sets its rates annually with the goal of providing savings to our ratepayers of $2 million per year.
 Rate setting occurs at RCEA Board meetings, which are always open to the public; your input is welcome.

 RCEA and PG&E also jointly produce an annual rate comparison for customers that clearly shows the difference by rate type between the CCE rates (including exit fees) and PG&E base rates.